NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8sessionspart3.md

 [Jakarta Servlet Specification - Sessions](https://jakarta.ee/specifications/servlet/5.0/jakarta-servlet-spec-5.0.html#sessions)

+## 5. Building Custom Tag Files

+We'll now create custom tag files that form the structure of our JSP pages:

+1. Design the `main.tag` file, including sections for `headContent` and `navigationContent`.
+2. Create `loggedout.tag` and `basic.tag` files, building upon the base structure and utilizing CSS files.

+## 6. Adapting the Java Code

+Update the Java code to integrate custom tags and improve the overall application:

+1. Expand the `Registration` class and `RegistrationServlet` with the updated tag functionality.

 ##### 1. Applying Sessions in our charity-registration module
 We add the <session-config> entry to our web.xml and and an in memory database to store Users and a login page and servlet